Babylon Berlin: Season 1

-Later seasons
+Season 3

 The third season of Babylon Berlin was filmed over six months from late 2018 to May 2019.
 At the 32nd European Film Awards in December 2019, showrunners Achim von Borries, Henk Handloegten and Tom Tykwer stated that the third season was in post-production and that a fourth season was planned.

 The third season was developed loosely around the second novel in Volker Kutscher's trilogy The Silent Death.
-The showrunners chose to diverge from the source material to better address the social and political unrest during the time period as they felt that the Weimar Republic is often overlooked by both media and historical sources.
+The showrunners chose to diverge from the source material to better address the social and political unrest during the period as they felt that the Weimar Republic is often overlooked by both media and historical sources.
 The third season is set in late 1929 around the Black Tuesday stock market crash and navigates the rise of the subversive Black Reichswehr and communist political groups as well as the advent of talkies.

+Season 4

 In a January 2020 interview with Berliner Zeitung, actress Liv Lisa Fries said that production would likely begin on the fourth season in late 2020 or early 2021.
 Planning and writing for the fourth season, based on the novel Goldstein, began in October 2020.
 Filming began in early 2021 and was completed in September 2021, with the production having shot for 129 days at Studio Babelsberg and at locations around Berlin.
 Season 4 is set in late 1930 and early 1931.
 It premiered on 8 October 2022.

-The creators of Babylon Berlin have stated in numerous interviews that they intend to end the series at the year 1933, with the assumption of power by Adolf Hitler and the Nazi Party.
-While the novels are set one per year, and have currently reached 1937, the seasons of the series have not followed that model, with Seasons 1, 2, and 3 all set in 1929 and Season 4 set in 1930–1931.

-Handloegten has stated that: "We decided to go on until 1933... if you call the show Babylon Berlin, it is about this special city in a very special time.
+The creators of Babylon Berlin stated in numerous interviews that they intended to end the series at the year 1933, with the assumption of power by Adolf Hitler and the Nazi Party.
+In 2020, Handloegten stated that: "We decided to go on until 1933... if you call the show Babylon Berlin, it is about this special city in a very special time.
 And this special time, the Babylon times, the free and liberated times, just ended in 1933."
-Von Borries has spoken along similar lines, saying:
+Along similar lines, Von Borries said in 2020:

 We always said it was over in 1933.
 If there is a final season, it would be the first months after the so-called seizure of power before the Reichstag fire.
 The National Socialists had turned the country upside down so fundamentally that the Babylonian in Berlin was over.
 After that we don't want to go on.